Aroostook County

 Rich Forest Ecosystem

 Aroostook County's forests stand out as a distinct and exceptional element of our ecosystem.
-Dominated by the majestic spruce and fir trees, these forests also harbor a rich tapestry of lichen species and contribute significantly to the county's air quality.
-These woodlands play a dual role, serving as a valuable resource for the thriving logging industry, while simultaneously offering a picturesque haven for outdoor enthusiasts.
+Dominated by majestic spruce and fir trees, these forests also harbor a rich tapestry of lichen and contribute significantly to the county's air quality.
+These woodlands play a dual role, serving as a valuable resource for the thriving logging industry, while also offering a picturesque haven for outdoor enthusiasts.
 Most notably, the extensive trail network where folks frequently engage in activities like 4-wheeling, snowmobiling, cross-country skiing and snowshoeing.

 Francis Malcolm Science Center